AdiMarianMutu/NoraBytes/libs/react-js/ioc/README.md

 import type { ProviderModule } from '@norabytes/reactjs-ioc';

-// Dependencies
+// Modules
+import { ApiServiceModule } from './api';
-import { ApiService, UserService } from './services';
+import { UserServiceModule } from './user';

-export const AppModule: ProviderModule = {
+export const AppModule = new ProviderModule({
-  // Doing this will automatically resolve and provide the `providers` deps array from both services.
-  modules: [ApiService.ApiServiceModule, UserService.UserServiceModule],
-};
+  // By importing these modules, their `providers` will be automatically resolved by the `injector` container.
+  imports: [ApiServiceModule, UserServiceModule],
+});
 ```

 You can now inject both the `ApiService` and the `UserService` in your `ReactJS` functional components by doing so: